Algoboy-Kevin/Algoboy-Kevin/README.md

 * 🤖 **AI/Machine Learning** - Since 2020, working in data related project has been my passion.
 Using python and tensorflow to build forex trading bots.

 ### Staying in touch
 Feel free to connect.
 You can message me on [LinkedIn](https://www.linkedin.com/in/kevingamaliel/).
-I'm open for any challenging and innovative decentralized finance projects 😜
+I'm keen to join in any interesting Defi projects, please let me know.